 You'd like to play a video outside of your web browser.

 Currently we do not offer direct downloads of our video content on the web.
-We plan to offer mp4 downloads for a moderate fee sometime in 2010, and possibly a subscription option for those who watch siginificant amounts of CCTV / Channel17 content.
+We plan to offer mp4 downloads for a moderate fee sometime in 2010, and possibly a subscription option for those who watch significant amounts of CCTV / Town Meeting TV content.

-You can purchase high quality DVD's or compressed mp4's of shows on the program page.
+You can purchase high-quality DVD's or compressed mp4's of shows on the program page.
 You can also choose to embed the video on your website or blog.

 Since our video streaming system makes use of open standards, it allows you great flexibility in how you view it.
 Any media player which supports these standards can play our programs.
 One of the better ones is VLC media player, which is free and open-source.